Characterizations of Stability via Morse Limit Sets: Limit Set Conditions For Stability

 Therefore, there exists $h\in H$ such that $h\0\in B_{n+1}(\gamma(t))$, but $B_n(\gamma(t))\cap H\0=\emptyset$.
 Put $p_n=h^{-1}(\gamma(t))$.
 By \cite[Lemma 3.3]{boundarycc2016}, $h\gamma$ is a bi-infinite Morse geodesic with endpoints in $\Lambda H$, and since the action of $H$ on $X$ is by isometries, $B_n(p_n)\cap H\0=\emptyset$, and $\0\in B_{n+1}(p_n)$, as desired. \end{proof}

 We now prove that (4) implies (2) in the language of Theorem \ref{MyMainTheorem}.
-We show that, if the action is not cobounded on the weak convex hull, then using Lemma \ref{noncoboundedactionsarewellspreadinweakconvexhull} we can find a sequence of points which maximally avoid the orbit of $H$, but by Arzel\`a-Ascoli, geodesics connecting these points to the basepoint eventually fellow-travel a ray which has orbit points that at most linearly diverge from the ray.
+We show that, if the action is not cobounded on the weak convex hull, then using Lemma \ref{noncoboundedactionsarewellspreadinweakconvexhull} we can find a sequence of points $p_i$ which maximally avoid the orbit of $H$.
+However, this sequence of points defines a new ray $\gamma$ with $\gamma(\infty)\in\Lambda H$.
+Then using the horospherical point assumption, we find an orbit point close to $p_i$, a contradiction.

 \begin{thm} Suppose $X$ is a proper geodesic metric space and suppose $H$ acts properly on $X$ by isometries.
 Assume that $\Lambda H\neq \emptyset$, every point of $\Lambda H$ is a horospherical limit point of $H\0$, and that there exists a Morse gauge $N$ such that $\Lambda H\subset \partial X^N_{\0}$.
 Then the action of $H\curvearrowright WCH(\Lambda H)$ is cobounded.